josejhkim/tp/docs/DeveloperGuide.md

       Expected: The most recent window size and location is retained.

 3. _{ more test cases … }_

-### Deleting a person

-1. Deleting a person while all persons are being shown
-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
-   2. Test case: `delete 1`
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
-   3. Test case: `delete 0`
-      Expected: No person is deleted.
-Error details shown in the status message.
-Status bar remains the same.
-   4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)
-      Expected: Similar to previous.

-2. _{ more test cases … }_

 ### Saving data